 Benefits of process mapping

-- Provide process documentation
+- Provide process documentation, compliance, and audit.

 - Give your team a frame of reference to ask and answer more strategic questions and make more informed decisions.

-- Create a library of flow charts that you can use, reuse and repurpose as new projects arise
+- Create a library of flow charts that you can use, reuse, and repurpose as new projects arise.

-- Deliver better products and services to clients
+- Deliver better products and services to clients.

 Ways of using process mapping